10 Trips

 Click here to find out about our carbon labelling project and what we're doing to be more sustainable.

-England like the rest of the United Kingdom has unpredictable weather.
-English summers can often be hot for short periods of a time interspaced with cooler days.
-A single afternoon can bring you blazing sunshine as well as cooling rain so you are best of being prepared for both.
-Especially when you’re doing outdoor activities you’ll be most comfortable with plenty of layers at the ready so you can add and take-away as necessary.
+Like the rest of the United Kingdom, England and Wales experience unpredictable weather.
+Summers can often be hot for short periods of time, interspaced with cooler days.
+A single afternoon can bring you blazing sunshine as well as cooling rain, so you are best off being prepared for both.
+Especially when you’re doing outdoor activities, you’ll be most comfortable with plenty of layers at the ready so you can add and take-away as necessary.
 If walking, we recommend sturdy footwear and quality socks for your feet.
 For your body and whatever the activity, you will want a moisture-wicking base layer and insulating layers to go on top, as well as waterproof outer shells, essential for the upper body and optional for the lower body.

 Read our blog on what to wear outdoors in England.

-It’s not surprising that English people spend so much time talking about the weather, it gives us lots to discuss!
-The weather in England is anything but predictable.
-However, with a bit of preparation, you’ll be fine for any eventuality whether it be rain, wind or glorious sunshine.
-England is reliably drier, sunnier and warmer than its neighbouring countries, but it rain is possible at any time of the year.
-Do take heart in that the rain never lasts long, and that it’s responsible for making the countryside so green and lush.
+It’s not surprising that British people spend so much time talking about the weather; it gives us lots to discuss!
+The weather in England and Wales is anything but predictable.
+However, with a bit of preparation, you’ll be fine for any eventuality, whether it be rain, wind or glorious sunshine.
+England is reliably drier, sunnier and warmer than its neighbouring countries, especially in the south, but rain is possible at any time of the year.
+Do take heart that the rain never lasts long and that it’s responsible for making the countryside so green and lush.

-Come prepared with plenty of layers, a raincoat as well as suntan lotion and sunglasses!
+Come prepared with plenty of layers and a raincoat, as well as suntan lotion and sunglasses!

 Check out our page on England’s climate, weather and seasons for more information.